edupinhata/codeInterview/Problems/FixTheCode/FTC_3_sorting-algorithms/python/README.md

 b.
 Fix all runtime errors so the program run without crash.

 c.
-Fix all semantic errors so the array is sorted from the **smaller number to the greater number**.
+Fix all semantic errors so the array is sorted from the **SMALLER NUMBER to the GREATER NUMBER**.

 d.
-At the end you must run the Bubble Sort and Insertion Sort algorithms.
+At the end, the main function should execute all sorter algorithms for a small array.
+It should also execute a performance test for a large array, comparing the result of each algorithm with the result of Python's built-in sorting method.

+OBS: All errors are small and simple, but they are spread across the code.
+If you are changing more than 3 lines in a file, you are probably changing more than just the error.
+Try to find the smallest change that can fix the error.

 ---